IqraZafar116/CourseRepository/README.md

 # CourseRepository
-This is a course repository for e-commerce web work This e-store is goign to be replica of german website OTTO.de
+This is a course repository for e-commerce web work This e-store is goign to be replica of german website OTTO.de for an organization to boost their business